George Frederick Street Berton

 Berton began his brief legal career in a province where his family and a close circle of friends dominated the profession.
-As an example, one grandfather, Samuel Denny Street, was the provinces first lawyer.
+As an example, one grandfather, Samuel Denny Street, was the province's first lawyer.
 Another relative, George Duncan Ludlow, was the province's first chief justice.
 Three uncles were lawyers.
 They were George Frederick Street, John Ambrose Street and Alfred Locke Street.